1937 Indianapolis 500: Failed to qualify

-Race details
+Race

 For 1937, riding mechanics were required.
 Jigger Johnson served as Wilbur Shaw's riding mechanic.
 Johnson, who also rode with 1931 winner Louis Schneider, became the second two-time Indianapolis 500 winning riding mechanic.
-Johnson would be the final winning riding mechanic in Indy history.
-Starting in the 1938 Indianapolis 500, riding mechanics were made optional, and would no longer be utilized in the race by any entrants.
+Johnson would be the final winning riding mechanic in Indy history as starting in the 1938 Indianapolis 500, riding mechanics were made optional, and would no longer be utilized in the race by any entrants.